Amaryllis, This one is 3 feet tall and had 4 blooms on January 30th, 2026, the day the photo was taken.

 • September 13, 2023 Bryan Emery treated us to a visual feast with his presentation “The Plants I Love“, including telling us how to decides what to collect.
 He has a small specialty plant nursery, Bryan’s Plants, in Victoria.

 • June 14, 2023 Margo Moser described several small ferns that will thrive in a variety of environments, including rock and alpine gardens.
 The title of her talk was “Dwarf Ferns for Small Gardens” and she brought ferns in pots for “hands on” viewing.
-Members, please click here for information Margot kindly provided.
+Members, please go to the Articles of Interest page for information Margot kindly provided.

 • May 10, 2023 Lorraine Horn of Barshorn Gardening spoke about Thorny Beauties: Rose Care and More including classes of roses, their characteristics and uses, roses that grow well in the Cowichan Valley, pruning, pests and diseases and when to dig up a rose and say goodbye.